angrykim/agusmakmun.github.io/_posts/2018-07-02-Useful_feature_engineering_for_more_than_one_purpose.md

 As you can see from the bar plot graph, there is a very clear difference between a normal user and a fraudster.

 # Feature engineering for payment
 The normal users use the charged amount several times over a certain period of time, while the fraudsters use the charging amount very quickly with only a few payments.
-(Same as deposit equition)
+(Same as below equations)

 # Feature engineering for deposit